pentestfactory/Invoke-DCSync-via-DSInternals/README.md

 ## 💎 Features

-Invoke-DCSync is a PowerShell wrapper script around popular tools such as PowerView, DSInternals and ADRecon.
+Invoke-DCSync-via-DSInternals is a PowerShell wrapper script around popular tools such as PowerView, DSInternals and ADRecon.

 It automates the task of dumping NT password hashes from an Active Directory environment.
 The script was designed for Active Directory password audits, where extracted password hashes undergo a cracking process in order to outline password strength and policy weaknesses.